FirstHR

 Form I-9 and W-4, any state forms, and a handbook acknowledgment, signed before the first shift.

-Cover permits and food safety
+Cover permits and safety

 Store the records